Ptr32Void/AnalysisScript/Readme.md

 Example MD5: c8eb6040fd02d77660d19057a38ff769
 It works the same way as the Zbot string decryptor works.
 It needs the start of the list of the encrypted strings and the end of the list.

+### Trojan.Netweird logged keys Decryptor
+Trojan.Netweird logged keys Decryptor is a script that can be used to decrypt keylogged data.
+Log files are encrypted and normally stored in: %APPDATA%\Logs\dd-mm-yyyyy Example MD5: 78ff589aa5e8e174ce66db4bf8c19d84